 MGM SUMMER UNDERGRADUATE RESEARCH ENGAGEMENT (MGM SURE)

-The Department of Molecular Genetics and Microbiology is pleased to continue for the third summer a 10-week summer fellowship program for Duke undergraduates.
-The program runs from June 1, 2017 – August 5, 2017.
+The Department of Molecular Genetics and Microbiology is pleased to continue for the fourth summer a 10-week summer fellowship program for Duke undergraduates.
+The program runs from June 4, – August 3, 2018.
+The deadline to apply is March 23, 2018.
+To download the application, click here: MGM SURE application

 The goal of undergraduate research opportunity is to introduce motivated students to important questions in Genetics, Microbiology, Infectious Diseases, Virology, and RNA Biology through faculty-mentored research projects and practical lab experience.
 The program also includes monthly science and career development discussions with faculty and trainees (graduate students and postdocs) in MGM.
 The research experience culminates in MGM SURE fellows presenting their summer research project at the department’s annual retreat in early September.